benschwarz/currency.io/README.md

 To build a useful, cohesive application for your phone using web standards.

 ### Javascript libraries
 Everything is built with raw html, css & javascript.
-We have decided against including a library like Zepto or jQuery.
-With the main browser targets being Android and iOS browsers, we can use `querySelectorAll` and `addEventListener` which covers most of what a library gives us anyway.
+We decided against including a library like Zepto or jQuery.
+With the main browser targets being Android and iOS browsers, we can use `querySelectorAll` and `addEventListener` which covered the basic features that we'd rely on a library for normally.
 Plus it cuts down on the file size, which is especially important when dealing with mobile.

 ### Images
 Modern browsers means solid base64 support.
 So, the majority of images have been base64 encoded and inlined to cut down on requests (see `/public/stylesheets/images.css` & `/public/stylesheets/images-x2.css`).